 Asclepias incarnata, A. tuberosa

-Three foot plants produce large, 6 inch clusters of vibrant orange flowers that attract swarms of butterflies in summer.
+Large 6 in. clusters of vibrant-orange flowers on 3 ft. tall plants.
+Blooms attract swarms of butterflies in summer.
 Winter hardy to zone 3.
 Seeds occasionally require chilling, instructions included.
 Germination uneven over a period of 21-90 days.

 Heat and drought tolerant, 3 ft. tall plants produce large 6 in. clusters of vibrant summer flowers.
 Colors include shades of red, yellow, orange, and bronze.
 Flowers attract swarms of butterflies, are excellent for cutting.
 Winter hardy to zone 3.
 Germination uneven over a period of 21-90 days.
 Grow Gay Butterflies butterfly weed with big betony, Sundrops evening primrose, Sunburst Colours penstemon, Blue Cap sea holly, and Banana Custard verbascum.

 How to Plant Butterfly Weed Seeds

 Full sun.
 Asclepias incarnata (Milkmaid and Soulmate) thrive in moist, even wet soils, will adapt to average garden water.
 Asclepias tuberosa (Orange and Gay Butterflies) tolerate heat and drought, need only occasional water once established, will happily accept average moisture with good drainage.

 All of our perennial butterfly weeds attract bees and hummingbirds, are important nectar sources for a wide range of butterflies, most notably the Monarch.
 To promote Monarch butterfly caterpillars, Asclepias incarnata is the host most preferred.
 Plants are deer and rabbit resistant.
 Learn more about monarch butterflies and butterfly weed.